 DESCRIPTION

-"This attribute indicates the received channel power of the first measured frame just after STA reassociates to the Target BSSID.
-If association with target BSSID failed, the Target RCPI field indicates the received channel power of the most recently measured frame from the Target BSSID.
+"This attribute indicates the received channel power of the first measured PPDU containing a frame from the Target BSSID just after STA reassociates to the Target BSSID.
+If association with target BSSID failed, the Target RCPI field indicates the received channel power of the most recently measured PPDU containing a frame from the Target BSSID.
 The Target RCPI is a logarithmic function of the received signal power, as defined 9.4.2.37 (RCPI element)."

 ::= { dot11WirelessMGTEventEntry 15 }

 dot11WirelessMGTEventTransitionTargetRSNI OBJECT-TYPE